mindis/multimap/docs/download.md

 ```

 Set the `JAVA_HOME` environment variable pointing to your JDK.
 This is only a
-temporary configuration required by the subsequent compilation setp.
+temporary configuration required by the subsequent compilation step.

 ```bash
 export JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64